terrajobst/AspNetDocs.pt-br/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/transient-fault-handling.md

 ## <a name="resources"></a>Recursos

-Para obter mais informações, consulte os seguintes recursos:
+Para saber mais, consulte os recursos a seguir:

 Documentação